 Selecting a predefined time frame from the toolbar displays transaction performance data for the selected time period up to the current time.

-See "Selecting a predefined time frame from the Precise for DB2 toolbar" on page 18.
+See Selecting a predefined time frame from the Precise for DB2 toolbar.

 Selecting the time frame using the calendar icon, you can choose to define a time range independent of the current time, or to define a time range up to the current time.

-See "Selecting a time frame using the calendar icon" on page 18.
+See Selecting a time frame using the calendar icon.